 The crammed railway carriage, the polluted air breathed in from heavy lorries and dodging between cars to cross the road – all phrases that describe everyday life in a large urban metropolis.

-Last week, news broke that Dyson was planning an electric car for release in 2020, in yet another indication of how tech behemoths believe the city of the future is going to look.
+Dyson is planning an electric car for release in 2020, in yet another indication of how tech behemoths believe the city of the future is going to look.

-We discovered what automobile giant Ford thought of the conurbations of the future at its City of Tomorrow event in London, which included TED Talks: The Future of Mobility.
+We discovered what automobile giant Ford thought of the conurbations of the future at its City of Tomorrow event in autumn 2017, which included TED Talks: The Future of Mobility.

 What are smart cities?